fabric8-quickstarts/spring-boot-camel-amq/README.redhat.md

 ### Integration Testing

-The example includes a [Arquillian Cube Openshift](https://github.com/arquillian/arquillian-cube/tree/master/openshift) OpenShift Integration Test.
+The example includes a OpenShift Integration Test.
 Once the container image has been built and deployed in OpenShift, the integration test can be run with:

     mvn test -Dtest=*KT

 The test is disabled by default and has to be enabled using `-Dtest`.
-Open Source Community documentation at [Arquillian Cube](http://arquillian.org/arquillian-cube/) provide more information on writing full fledged black box integration tests for OpenShift.